 According to this sentence, someone’s regime was a brutal dictator.
 The revision should simply identify the regime as “belonging” to the tyrant: “The brutal dictator’s regime was unchallenged until the uprising that began in February.”

-7 Responses to “5 More Dangling Modifiers”
+7 thoughts on “5 More Dangling Modifiers”

 I agree with Ed Good in his posting.